 What is Art Detective?

-Art Detective is a free-to-use network connecting the UK’s public art collections with providers of specialist knowledge.
-Providers include academics, the art trade, specialist curators, retired practitioners and informed members of the public.
+Art Detective is a free-to-use forum connecting the UK’s public art collections with providers of specialist knowledge – from academics and curators to members of the public.

 How does Art Detective work?

 Anybody can register to join Art Detective.
 Questions from collections or suggestions from members of the public, once submitted, are read by Art UK.
 Some proposed discussions may not become public discussions as Art UK or the collection that own the work may be able to provide the conclusion.
 Some of these

 Anyone is able to follow the discussions and there is no need to register if you only want to view the discussions.

 Each collection represented on Art UK is able to use Art Detective: to ask questions about their works if

 As a member of the public, can I contribute to Art Detective?

 If you have informed knowledge about an artwork displayed on Art UK, or an artist with work on Art UK, we encourage you to contribute to Art Detective – by either making a comment on an existing